 Heirloom Tomatoes

-Heirloom Tomatoes are any tomato that has been grown over many generations and grows a fruit that is true to previous generations.
+Heirloom Tomatoes are a general term that refers to any tomato that has been grown over many generations and grows a fruit that is true to previous generations.
 An heirloom tomato can be a Roma, Beefsteak, or Cherry Tomato.
-You can save seeds from heirloom tomatoes and grow them over and over again.
+Save seeds from heirloom tomatoes and grow them over and over again.

 How to Grow Tomatoes From Seed